Which is a corrosion inhibitor?

 - Mixed Inhibitors.

-B. Based on environment, corrosion inhibitors are of the following types:
+B. Based on the environment, corrosion inhibitors are of the following types:

 - Acidic environment inhibitors